 For that reason, you have to make sure to create a safe environment for your T.

 - Use a soft substrate that will reduce the impact of the fall when your tarantula slips while climbing up the side of the glass enclosure.
-Trust me, this is going to happen if own ground-dwellers, so best be prepared.
+Trust me, this is going to happen if you own ground-dwellers, so best be prepared.

 - Don’t give them the opportunity to climb too high.
 Some tarantula hobbyists say it is best to keep the height terrestrial tarantulas can climb to one leg span, but a little higher won’t do any harm.
 Arboreal tarantulas, on the other hand, will need much more room to climb and explore.